zzzsochi/rpio-server/README.rst

 .. code:: shell

+    make lib
-    make compile
+    make pi

-Create `rpio-server` binary for arm linux, for run on RaspberryPi.
+Create `build/rpio-server` binary for arm linux, for run on RaspberryPi.
 For building I'm using OSX.

 Starting
 --------